goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 which can be found through Plugins > Open Plugin Stats in the dev menu (`/xldev`).

+## Can my plugin talk to a server I run?

+Plugins are permitted to communicate with special backend servers, though there are certain considerations and requirements that must be met:

+- Plugins should take care to send the minimum amount of data necessary to do their job.
+Whenever feasible, plugins should hash information like Content IDs or player names on the client side so that a server-side data breach does not reveal information.
+- Plugins collecting information for telemetry or analytics purposes must capture as little information as necessary, and must clearly explain to the user what is being collected and why.
+  - Users should be required to opt in to telemetry information, but this may be done as part of a "welcome to this plugin" experience or controlled by a Dalamud setting.
+- Plugins should use secure communication (e.g. HTTPS, TLS, SSL) where possible, and should have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
+Plugins should connect to servers via DNS name to prevent IP address reallocation.

+Plugin developers running backend servers should consider the following as part of their plugin's design.
+These are not hard and fast rules, but they are strong recommendations to improve the experience around plugins.

+- Plugins should offer the ability to connect to a user-defined backend server rather than the official server.
+This allows users more control over where their data goes, and allows plugins to survive should a developer lose interest or stop working on a project.
+- Backend servers should be available under an Open Source license, with the code available for inspection by interested users.
+Backend servers should also be relative simple to deploy, allowing users to run their own servers should they be so inclined.
+- Plugins should support dual-stack communication, and the backend server should be aware of IPv6 addresses and be able to handle them properly, including rate limits if necessary.
+- Plugins using WebSockets or similar should implement connection retry logic to gracefully handle connection interruptions.

 ## How are plugins reviewed and approved?

 [This page documents our plugin submission process](plugin-submission), and the